Lewince/P9_2_scripts_and_nbs/README.md

 # P9_scripts_and_nbs
-Openclassrooms project on Globo Dataset - recommender systems and dataset processing Python scripts for android app
+Openclassrooms project on Globo Dataset - recommender systems and dataset processing Python scripts for Android app